SauravSinghChandel/message-board/README.md

 ## Project details
 ### Starting the app

 Running the main.py file should get the app started.
+Fernet needs to be installed.
 ### The Docs folder
 ##### Contains:
 - Component Architecture - Contains individual component details